Heterogeneous Deep Graph Infomax: Methodology

 \subsection{{\our} Architecture Overview}

 A high-level illustration of the proposed {\our} is shown in Figure~\ref{fig:framework}.
+We summarize the notations used for model description in Table~\ref{tab:notation}.
 The input of {\our} is a heterogeneous graph $\mathcal{G}$ containing $N$ target-type nodes whose initial $d$-dimension features are denoted by $X\in \mathbb{R}^{N\times d}$, and meta-path set $\{{\Phi_i}\}_{i=1}^P$.
 Based on $\{{\Phi_i}\}_{i=1}^P$ we can calculate the meta-path set based adjacency matrices $\{A^{\Phi_i}\}_{i=1}^P$.
-The meta-path based local representation encoding described in Section 4.2 has two steps: (1) learning individual node representation $H^{\Phi_i}$ from $X$ and each $A^{\Phi_i}, i=1,2..,P$ and (2) generating node representation $H$ by aggregating $\{H^{\Phi_i}\}_{i=1}^P$ through a semantic-level attention mechanism.
-A global representation encoder $\mathcal{R}$ is proposed to derive a graph summary vector $\vec{s}$ from $H$ (see Section 4.3).
+The meta-path based local representation encoding described in Section~\ref{sec:local} has two steps: (1) learning individual node representation $H^{\Phi_i}$ from $X$ and each $A^{\Phi_i}, i=1,2..,P$ and (2) generating node representation $H$ by aggregating $\{H^{\Phi_i}\}_{i=1}^P$ through a semantic-level attention mechanism.
+A global representation encoder $\mathcal{R}$ is proposed to derive a graph summary vector $\vec{s}$ from $H$ (see Section~\ref{sec:global}).
 The discriminator $\mathcal{D}$ will be trained with the objective to maximize mutual information between positive nodes and the graph-level summary $\vec{s}$.
 At the same time, {\our} is optimized in an end-to-end manner by backpropagation with the object of mutual information maximization.
-In Section 4.4 we elaborate the mutual information based discriminator $\mathcal{D}$ and the negative sample generator $\mathcal{C}$.
+In Section~\ref{sec:learning} we elaborate the mutual information based discriminator $\mathcal{D}$ and the negative sample generator $\mathcal{C}$.